WissamMU/javaScrept_learing/ch.3-node.js/note.md

 **Creation:**

-* When a user successfully authenticates (e.g., by logging in), the server generates a JWT.
+- When a user successfully authenticates (e.g., by logging in), the server generates a JWT.
-* This JWT contains claims about the user (like their ID, username, roles, and expiration time).
+- This JWT contains claims about the user (like their ID, username, roles, and expiration time).
-* The server signs this JWT using a secret key known only to itself, ensuring its integrity.
+- The server signs this JWT using a secret key known only to itself, ensuring its integrity.

 **Transmission:**

-* The server sends the JWT to the client (e.g., in the response to the login request).
+- The server sends the JWT to the client (e.g., in the response to the login request).
-* The client stores the JWT (e.g., in a cookie or local storage) and includes it in subsequent requests to protected resources.
+- The client stores the JWT (e.g., in a cookie or local storage) and includes it in subsequent requests to protected resources.

 **Verification:**

-* When the client sends a request with the JWT, the server receives it.
+- When the client sends a request with the JWT, the server receives it.
-* The server verifies the JWT's signature using the same secret key used during creation.
+- The server verifies the JWT's signature using the same secret key used during creation.
-* If the signature is valid, the server decodes the JWT and extracts the user's information.
+- If the signature is valid, the server decodes the JWT and extracts the user's information.
-* This allows the server to authenticate and authorize the user's access to the requested resource.
+- This allows the server to authenticate and authorize the user's access to the requested resource.

 **Key Advantages:**

-* **Security:** Digitally signed to prevent tampering.
+- **Security:** Digitally signed to prevent tampering.
-* **Statelessness:** No need for the server to maintain session data for each user.
+- **Statelessness:** No need for the server to maintain session data for each user.
-* **Flexibility:** Can be used for various authentication and authorization scenarios.
+- **Flexibility:** Can be used for various authentication and authorization scenarios.

 Essentially, JWTs act as secure digital passports, enabling seamless and secure user interactions within web applications.

+for example look in express folder

+## Express Generator

+- is a command-line tool that streamlines the creation of Express.js web applications.
+It generates a basic project skeleton with pre-defined files and directories, providing developers with a ready-to-use foundation for their projects, enabling them to quickly start building their application logic without the overhead of initial setup.

+# rate movies api

+- small api to rate movies

+1. after setup using express generator add those
+  - npm i -D bcrypt dotenv jsonwebtoken mongoose
+2. add .env file for environment variables note need require('dotenv').config(); in bin/www
+3. connect with mongoose
+4. made models for users and movies
+5. Registration with JWT and Authentication with middleware
+6. route the authenticated with routes/auth.js
+7. for organization made file (controllers)
+8. inside conntrollers added the ability to login in register or check your personal info
+9. manged Movies